Insoft-UK/PrizmSDK/README.md

 add-in and you shouldn't need to touch it.

-## Compile the Shuttle project
+## Compile the Example project

-To compile the Shuttle project, simply run `make` in the project directory using the Terminal.
+To compile the Example project, simply run `make.sh` in the project directory using the Terminal.

-The `Shuttle.g3a` file is ready to send to your calculator for running now.
+The `Example.g3a` file is ready to send to your calculator for running now.

 ## Making changes and rebuilding

-Every time you run `make` as above, the system will rebuild the g3a file if there have been any changes to the sources.
+Every time you run `make.sh` as above, the system will rebuild the g3a file if there have been any changes to the sources.
 It's possible that won't always work as you expect, so you can also run `.\make clean` to erase the output files from the compilation process and ensure you're building a totally fresh version.